general-molecular-simulations/so3lr/README.md

 from jax_md import space
 from jax_md import quantity

-from sup_gems import to_jax_md
+from solar import to_jax_md
-from sup_gems import SupGemsPotential
+from solar import SolarPotential

 atoms = Atoms(...)
 assert atoms.get_pbc().all() is False, "Readme example assumes no box.
 See `examples/` folder for simulations in box."